iCliniq Logo

 Effect of Other Drugs on Dacomitinib

-The concentration of Dacomitinib is reduced with the simultaneous use of proton pump inhibitors.
-Hence use of a proton pump inhibitor is not indicated along with this drug.
-Instead of proton pump inhibitors, H2 receptor antagonists or locally acting antacids can be used.
-Dacomitinib should be administered at least six hours before or after ten hours when used along with an H2 receptor antagonist.
+The concentration of Dacomitinib is reduced when proton pump inhibitors are used concurrently.
+Hence, a proton pump inhibitor is not indicated in combination with this drug.
+Instead of proton pump inhibitors, H2 receptor antagonists, or locally acting antacids can be used.
+Dacomitinib should be administered at least 6 hours before or 10 hours after when used with an H2 receptor antagonist.

 Effect of Dacomitinib on CYP2D6 Substrates: